 Do you have to register a kayak with a trolling motor in Idaho?
 The quick answer is yes.
 A motorboat less than 16′ long is required to have a Certificate of Number (boat registration) on board.
 With the current year’s registration validation stickers displayed on each side of the vessel (in front).
 In addition, vessels over 12′ long with an outboard motor must have a title.

 The Certificate of Registration expires on December 31 of each year.

-So in this case, if you put a trolling motor—electric or gas-powered—on your kayak or canoe it becomes a motorized vessel under 16′ and thus has to be registered.
+So, if you put an electric or gas-powered trolling motor on your canoe or kayak, then it becomes a motorized vessel under 16′ and thus has to be registered.
 If it’s over 12′ long it also needs to be titled.

 Idaho Kayak Registration Resources